Medicare Supplement plans may help you save money on costs that Original Medicare doesn’t pay, like deductibles, copays and coinsurance.

 - “Can you tell me if I’m likely to qualify for the Medigap policy?”

-Note: Different insurance companies may charge different amounts for exactly the same plan type, and not all insurance companies offer all of the same plans.2
+Note: Different insurance companies may charge different amounts for the same Medicare Supplement plan types, and not all insurance companies offer all of the same Medicare Supplement plans.

 4. Buy your Medicare Supplement plan.